radiovisual/get-video-id/readme.md

 # get-video-id

-> Get the Youtube or Vimeo video id from a url or embed string.
+> Get the Youtube, Vimeo, or Vine video id from a url or embed string.

 [![Build Status](https://travis-ci.org/radiovisual/get-video-id.svg?branch=master)](https://travis-ci.org/radiovisual/get-video-id) [![Coverage Status](https://coveralls.io/repos/github/radiovisual/get-video-id/badge.svg?branch=master)](https://coveralls.io/github/radiovisual/get-video-id?branch=master)

-This module will extract the Youtube or Vimeo Video ID from any known Youtube or Vimeo url pattern, including embed strings.
+This module will extract the Youtube, Vimeo, or Vine Video ID from any known Youtube or Vimeo url pattern, including embed strings.
-*If you discover a Youtube or Vimeo url pattern that is not covered by this module, please [open an issue](https://github.com/radiovisual/get-video-id/issues) to report it, or [submit a Pull Request](https://github.com/radiovisual/get-video-id/pull/new/master).
+*If you discover a Youtube, Vimeo, or Vine url pattern that is not covered by this module, please [open an issue](https://github.com/radiovisual/get-video-id/issues) to report it, or [submit a Pull Request](https://github.com/radiovisual/get-video-id/pull/new/master).
 Thanks!*

 ## Install